 Syrup of ipecac interacts with ACTIVATED CHARCOAL

-Activated charcoal can bind up syrup of ipecac in the stomach.
-This decreases the effectiveness of syrup of ipecac.
+Activated charcoal can bind syrup of ipecac in the stomach.
+This decreases the effects of syrup of ipecac.

 Be cautious with this combination